Han-ovar777/Wi-Fi_Password_Grabber_vbs/README.md

 # Wi-Fi_Password_Grabber_vbs_C2

 ## :warning: This script is provided for responsible educational use.
-The author does not condone or support its use in unethical or illegal activities.
+The author does not condone or support its use in unethical or illegal activities. :warning:

 This script is a wifi stealer that sends every wifi passwords stored on a Windows 10/11 computer to a [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).